Ayubsha/Geocoding-Nominatim-API/README.md

 # Geocoding-Nominatim-API-
-Geocoding using Nominatim API and showing the places on an open street map
+Geocoding using Nominatim API and showing the places on an open street map(Code to be run on google collab)